Blockpit February 7, 2026 | 12 min read

 Before creating any tax report, a recalculation should be performed.
 This is the only way to ensure all changes are considered and the report is based on current data.

 After recalculation, automatically generated tags like "Missing History" and "+ Balancing" entries disappear - provided you've correctly added the missing transactions.
-This is a good indicator that crypto documentation is now complete.
+This is a good indicator that crypto accounting is now complete.

 07 Diagnosis: The Ledger Mode